debdeepbh/numerical/wavelet/README.md

 # Reference

-* Frazier, _An Introduction to Wavelets through Linear Algebra_
+* M. Frazier, _An Introduction to Wavelets through Linear Algebra_
+* Thanks to Dr. Svetlana Roudenko for teaching the course.